COMING SOON: Summer 2025 Release

 Copied to clipboard

-This app presents language lessons in a clear, gamified format.
+This platform presents language lessons in a clear, gamified format.
 But in the real world, we read unfamiliar languages in context, on road signs, books, restaurant menus and webpages.
 So, why not add real-world context to learning, letting users practice on real-world language such as road signs, menus, and even books?

 • To get this done, this project can use: